OllieJones/index-wp-users-for-speed/readme.txt

 When slow queries are required to make sure the metadata indexes are up to date, this plugin does them in the background so nobody has to wait for them to complete.
 You can set the plugin to do this background work at a particular time each day.
 Many people prefer to do them overnight or at some other off-peak time.

+<h4>WP-CLI commands</h4>

+You can use WP-CLI commands built in to this plugin.

+`wp index-users status` shows the status of user index creation.

+`wp index-users remove` removes the user index information.
+This includes usermeta rows and options rows.

+`wp index-users rebuild` rebuilds the user index information.
+Notice that activating the plugin always begins building the user index information.

 <h4>How can I learn more about making my WordPress site more efficient?</h4>

 This is a companion plugin to [Index WP MySQL for Speed](https://wordpress.org/plugins/index-wp-mysql-for-speed/).
 If that plugin is in use, this plugin will perform better.
 But they are in no way dependent on one another; you may use either, both, or of course neither.